Searching for dark matter signals with high energy astrophysical neutrinos in IceCube: Discussion Conclusions

 We analyzed high energy astrophysical neutrino data from AGN and blazars, as observed by IceCube, to place constraints on the DM-neutrino scattering cross-section.
 In contrast to the current literature, where individual sources were analyzed and constraints derived from these, we perform a statistically robust stacking analysis in which we combine the results from 4 individual sources of extragalactic high energy neutrinos, namely TXS 0506+056, PKS 1424+240, NGC 4151 and NGC 1068.

 Consistent with the literature, we perform our analysis for both a constant cross-section and a cross-section linearly dependent on the neutrino energy.
-The strongest constraints observed in our analysis are $ \sigma_{0} \lesssim 8 \times 10^{-39}$ cm$^2$ and $ \sigma_{0} \lesssim 10^{-39}$ cm$^2$ in case of constant and energy-dependent cross sections, respectively, at 90\% CL for 1 keV DM mass, which is derived from the stacking analysis for BM1 spike density profile.
+The strongest constraints observed in our analysis are $ \sigma_{0} \lesssim 8 \times 10^{-39}$ cm$^2$ and $ \sigma_{0} \lesssim 10^{-39}$ cm$^2$ in case of constant and energy-dependent cross sections, respectively, at 90\% CL for 1 keV DM mass, which is derived from the stacking analysis for BM1 spike density profile under the assumption over the initial neutrino flux following an unbroken power-law in Eq. (\ref{eq:nuflux}).
+However, BM1-type steep spikes are likely to occur less frequently in many AGNs, especially in scenarios involving merger activity.
+Additionally, the derived constraints roughly scale with the assumed column density $\Sigma_\chi$ as given in Table \ref{tab:parameters}.
+Thus, it is imperative to interpret the strongest bounds as fundamentally reliant on spike survival.
+While a broken power-law model of the initial neutrino flux is not statistically favored, adopting such a model somewhat weakens our constraint for the energy-dependent cross-section.
+Furthermore, our constraints can be weakened by up to an order of magnitude if the uncertainty on the neutrino emission radius is considered.

 For context, it is useful to compare our results with existing bounds in the literature.
 Previous cosmological analyses based on Milky Way satellite galaxy counts have placed upper limits of $\sigma_{\rm DM-\nu} \lesssim 4 \times 10^{-34}\,{\rm cm}^2 (m_{\rm DM}/{\rm GeV})$ at 95\% CL for a constant DM–neutrino scattering cross section, corresponding to relic neutrinos with characteristic energies of order $10^{-4}\,\mathrm{eV}$ \cite{Akita:2023yga}.
 These constraints arise from the impact of DM–neutrino interactions on small-scale structure formation in the early Universe.
 In contrast, our analysis probes the same interaction using high-energy astrophysical neutrinos detected by IceCube, extending up to TeV energies, and provides the most stringent limits to date in this high-energy regime.
 For completeness, we also note that a comparatively weaker bound, of order $10^{-22}\,{\rm cm}^2\,{\rm GeV}^{-1}$, has been reported using the highest-energy event observed by KM3NeT, where only propagation through the Milky Way dark matter halo was considered \cite{Bertolez-Martinez:2025trs}.
+Related constraints using the same event, including extragalactic and possible host-halo dark matter contributions under a blazar-origin hypothesis, have also been investigated \cite{Mondol:2025uuw}.

 Our results from the stacking analysis, in case of constant cross-section, are dominated by NGC~1068 due to the largest observed number of events and the expected large column density for this source.
 The benchmark model BM1, however, does not take into account effects such as gravitational scattering of DM with surrounding stars or self-annihilation of DM.
 These effects have been incorporated in other benchmark models BM1$^\prime$, BM2/3 and so on, and we found that our constraints on the DM-neutrino scattering cross-section are weaker for those models.
 Additionally, for those benchmark models, we found that the most stringent constraints on the DM-neutrino scattering cross-section come from sources with heavier SMBHs, making TXS~0506+056 and PKS~1424+240 particularly significant in this context.